FDio/csit/docs/toi/test_code_guidelines.md

     + Run Keywords construction is RECOMMENDED if it is more readable than a keyword.

-    + Separate keyword is RECOMMENDED if the construction is less readable.
+    + Separate keyword is REQUIRED even if the Run Keywords construction would be more readable.

+      + This rule is here to prevent unintended subtle differences between similar suites.

+    + All test setup keywords SHALL be defined in a common resource file.

   + Post-test cleaning and processing actions SHALL be done in Test Teardown part of the Setting table (e.g. displaying PAPI history).